19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Magic/Spell Memorization.md

 | 8            | 16                         |
 | 9            | 18                         |
 | 10           | 20                         |
-Or 2 times the Intelligence stat, except at level 1 you can have up to 3 spells known instead of 2.

 Spells that are granted by a [Patron](Spells/Patrons/Patron.md) do not count against your spell memorization total.